Lesley Garrett

-Lesley Garrett, CBE (born 10 April 1955) is an English soprano singer, musician, broadcaster and media personality.
-She is noted for being at home in opera and "crossover music".
+Lesley Garrett (born 10 April 1955) is an English soprano singer, musician, broadcaster and media personality who is noted for being at home in opera and "crossover music".

 Early life

-Garrett was born in the town of Thorne, near Doncaster in South Yorkshire, into a musical family.
+Garrett was born in the town of Thorne, near Doncaster (then in the West Riding of Yorkshire), into a musical family.
 She attended Thorne Fieldside Infant and Junior Schools and Thorne Grammar School.
 As she grew up she inherited her family's love of music.
 Her grandfather Colin Wall was a classical pianist; her father Derek worked as a railway signalman and then as a schoolteacher at Hatfield Woodhouse Primary School, eventually going on to become a headmaster.
 They lived nearby just south of the village; her mother Margaret (née Wall) was a talented singing seamstress and became the school secretary at Lesley's primary school.
 She has two sisters, Jill and Kay, one step-sister, Louise, and two step-brothers named Robert and Nicholas.
 While a student at the Royal Academy of Music she worked as a life model, something of which she is still proud.